IgnitionBoulder/2015week1/deliverables/README.md

 Click new repository > enter repo name and description

 How do you commit changes?
-1. First add files to commit with git add <files>
+1. First add files to commit with '''git add <files>'''
 2. commit the changes with git commit -m "commit message goes here"

 What is the difference between staging and committing changes?